snowplow/snowplowanalytics.com/_posts/2018-03-29-r102-afontova-gora-released-with-emretlrunner-improvements/index.md

         stream: s3://path-to-kinesis/output/
 {% endhighlight %}

-Here, the `stream` path specifies where your corresponding Snowplow S3 Loader instance is writing the Snowplow enriched events to.

-For a complete example, see our sample [config.yml][config-yml] template.
+In Stream Enrich mode, some properties in your `config.yml` file, such as `aws.s3.buckets.raw`, `aws.s3.buckets.enriched.bad`, `aws.s3.buckets.enriched.errors` and `enrich.versions`, are ignored by EmrEtlRunner and other batch applications.

+For a complete example, we now have a dedicated sample [stream_config.yml][config-yml] template - this shows what you need to set, and what you can remove.

+**An important point:** you need to be careful when making this switchover to avoid either missing events from Redshift, or duplicating them.
+Our preferred switchover approach is to:

+1. Prevent missing events, by building in some time period overlap between the raw and enriched folders in S3, **and**
+2. Prevent duplication in Redshift, by temporarily enable cross-batch deduplication, if it's not already enabled

 <h2 id="roadmap">5.
 Roadmap</h2>

 Upcoming Snowplow releases will include:

-* [R103 Paestum][r103-maxmind], an [urgent update][maxmind-announcement] of our IP Lookups Enrichment, moving us away from using the legacy MaxMind database format, which is being sunsetted on 2nd April 2018
+* [R103 Paestum][r103-maxmind], an [urgent update][maxmind-announcement] of our IP Lookups Enrichment, moving us away from using the legacy MaxMind database format, which won't be updated after 2nd April 2018
 * [R10x [STR] PII Enrichment phase 2][r10x-pii-2], enhancing our recently-released GDPR-focused PII Enrichment for the realtime pipeline

 <h2 id="help">6.
 Getting help</h2>